-Verified breaches may adversely affect the sponsoring organization's/advanced practice provider program's accreditation status with the ACEN and ARC-PA.
-Depending on the seriousness of the breach, sanctions by the ACEN Board of Commissioners and ARC-PA Commissioners may result in a letter of censure, being placed on contingent status, being denied joint continuing accreditation and being removed from the list of accredited advanced practice provider programs, or being denied joint initial accreditation.
-Only the decisions by the ACEN Board of Commissioners and ARC-PA Commissioners to deny joint initial accreditation or to deny joint continuing accreditation and remove a sponsoring organization/advanced practice provider program from the list of accredited advanced practice provider programs are appealable actions.
+Verified breaches may adversely affect the sponsoring organization's/nurse practitioner and physician assistant residency program's accreditation status with the ACEN and ARC-PA.
+Depending on the seriousness of the breach, sanctions by the ACEN Board of Commissioners and ARC-PA Commissioners may result in a letter of censure, being placed on contingent status, being denied continuing accreditation and being removed from the list of accredited nurse practitioner and physician assistant residency programs, or being denied initial accreditation.
+Only the decisions by the ACEN Board of Commissioners and ARC-PA Commissioners to deny initial accreditation or to deny continuing accreditation and remove a sponsoring organization/nurse practitioner and physician assistant residency program from the list of accredited nurse practitioner and physician assistant residency programs are appealable actions.

-POLICY 324: Candidacy for a Sponsoring Organization/Advanced Practice Provider Program Seeking Joint Initial Accreditation
+POLICY 324: Candidacy for a Sponsoring Organization/Nurse Practitioner and Physician Assistant Residency Program Seeking Initial Accreditation

-A sponsoring organization/advanced practice provider program seeking joint initial accreditation with the ACEN and ARC-PA must apply for Candidacy.
-The sponsoring organization/advanced practice provider program seeking joint initial accreditation must:
+A sponsoring organization/nurse practitioner and physician assistant residency program seeking initial accreditation with the ACEN and ARC-PA must apply for Candidacy.
+The sponsoring organization/nurse practitioner and physician assistant residency program seeking initial accreditation must:

-- Demonstrate that the sponsoring organization and advanced practice provider program are eligible for joint ACEN and ARC-PA joint accreditation; See Policy #303. - 2.
-After the eligibility of the sponsoring organization and advanced practice provider program have been established by ACEN and ARC-PA staff, pay the required Candidacy fee(s). - 3.
-Demonstrate that the advanced practice provider program has the potential to achieve joint initial accreditation based on requirements for the Candidacy Presentation and within the timeframe established by the ACEN and ARC-PA.
+- 1. Demonstrate that the sponsoring organization and nurse practitioner and physician assistant residency program are eligible for ACEN and ARC-PA accreditation; See Policy #303. - 2.
+After the eligibility of the sponsoring organization and nurse practitioner and physician assistant residency program have been established by ACEN and ARC-PA staff, pay the required Candidacy fee(s). - 3.
+Demonstrate that the nurse practitioner and physician assistant residency program has the potential to achieve initial accreditation based on requirements for the Candidacy Presentation and within the timeframe established by the ACEN and ARC-PA.